rpellerin/dotfiles/README.md

 10. Make sure nothing happens when you close the lid (in both plugged mode or battery mode): no sleep mode, no turning off.

-11. [Finally, you might want to protect your privacy even further](http://blog.romainpellerin.eu/yes-privacy-matters.html) (read the section "Further Reading").
+11. [You might want to protect your privacy even further](http://blog.romainpellerin.eu/yes-privacy-matters.html) (read the section "Further Reading").
 Also read [this](https://spreadprivacy.com/linux-privacy-tips/).

 12. If you experience V-sync issues when watching [this video](https://www.youtube.com/watch?v=0RvIbVmCOxg), you might want to install [compton](http://duncanlock.net/blog/2013/06/07/how-to-switch-to-compton-for-beautiful-tear-free-compositing-in-xfce/), unless you run [`xfwm4` 4.13+](https://github.com/xfce-mirror/xfwm4/blob/master/COMPOSITOR).